island-lang/island-lang.github.io/README.md

 	return innerFunction
 ```

+In general, a function accepting another function as argument is called a **higher-order function**.

 ## Anonymous methods

-Anonymous methods, also known as **lambda expressions** are functions or actions that are defined as expressions and are not bound to any identifier.
+**Anonymous methods**, also known as **lambda expressions** are functions or actions that are defined as expressions and are not bound to any identifier.

 ```isl
 let sum2 = (n1: integer, n2: integer) => n1 + n2 // Explicit parameter types